 When a young man saunters across the street in front of my car, forcing me to slam on my brakes, never deigning to even glance in my direction, I worry.
 Not about his hostility, but about his indifference.
 Because differences can be resolved, but indifference can’t.
 Indifference doesn’t care.
 It refuses to acknowledge the rights or even the existence of the other.

-I beg you not to be that person, sir, but instead to find the root of civility within you that says, “You matter.
+I beg you not to be that person, sir, but instead to find the root of civility within you that says to others, “You matter.
 And so, although I disagree with you, I will build a bridge, not a wall.”

 I began by saying I didn’t know what I needed from you.
 I now realize this letter should have been about what you need from me.
 And so you have it, sir: I pledge to pray every day for your success in modeling and drawing out of the American people—of all people—not just greater material success, but greater civility, greater compassion, greater character.